VenkatRepaka/deeprl-p1-navigation/Report.md

 - V(s) — the value of being in state s
 - A(s, a) — the advantage of taking action a in state s

 This has been implemented.
-Futur work is required to reach optimal harapeters for this network.
+Future work is required to reach optimal harapeters for this network.